lgauthie/mar-oscillators/README.md

 A tutorial on installing Marsyas and swig python bindings can be found [here](http://marsology.blogspot.ca/2011/09/installing-marsyas-with-python-bindings.html).

+To use these examples you will need to most recent version of Marsyas found in the sourceforge svn repository.

 I'm also assuming you have some experience with python.